-On our EasySaver account, we offer 0.75% interest and it’s calculated daily but paid monthly.
+On our EasySaver account, we offer a competitive interest rate and it’s calculated daily but paid monthly.

-This means that each day, we’ll record what 0.75% interest is and divide it by 365 (or 366 for a leap year) and add it up at the end of each month to then pay you interest.
+For example, if the interest rate was 0.50% this means that each day, we’ll record what 0.50% interest is and divide it by 365 (or 366 for a leap year) and add it up at the end of each month to then pay you interest.

 Home loan interest